David Norris (footballer): Yeovil Town

 On 21 August 2015, Norris signed for League Two side Yeovil Town on non-contract terms, linking up with his former Plymouth manager Paul Sturrock.
 He made his only appearance in the 2–0 defeat against Oxford United, on 29 August 2015, and left the club on 1 September 2015.

 Blackpool

 Norris joined Blackpool on 3 September 2015, on a contract until the end of the season.
 He scored his first and only goal for Blackpool in a 5–0 win over Scunthorpe United on 16 January 2016.

 Leatherhead

 In September 2016 he signed for non-league Leatherhead.

 Salford City

 In February 2017 he signed for non-league Salford City.

 Shaw Lane

 In August 2017, Norris joined Shaw Lane.

 Return to Boston

 In September 2018, 18 years after initially leaving the club, Norris returned to Boston United.

 Lancaster City

 In December 2018 Norris signed for Northern Premier League club Lancaster City.
-His first appearance was on 1 December at North Ferriby United, but North Ferriby left the league, with their record expunged in March 2019, so Norris's debut in real terms was the following week, when he appeared as a substitute in a home game against Gainsborough Trinity.
+His first appearance was on 1 December at North Ferriby United but North Ferriby left the league, with their record expunged in March 2019, so Norris's debut in real terms was the following week, when he appeared as a substitute in a home game against Gainsborough Trinity.

+Daisy Hill

+On 4 July 2025, Norris joined North West Counties Division One North side Daisy Hill.